Sherwin Williams White Snow: Paint Color Review

 The big difference is that Simply White is warmer than White Snow, with a more noticeable yellow undertone.
 BUT (Kardashian-sized), just because it’s more noticeable doesn’t mean it’s overwhelming – sample both and see which sits best with your finishes and lighting.

-I LOVE Chantilly Lace and it’s a great comparable to White Snow thanks to their similar LRVs (White Snow 90 / Chantilly Lace 90.04).
+I LOVE Chantilly Lace and it’s a great alternative to White Snow thanks to their similar LRVs (White Snow 90 / Chantilly Lace 90.04).

 Where these two whites are different is in temperature.
-When you compare the two, Chantilly Lace will look a bit COLD compared to White Snow, which is warmer.
-Now, this doesn’t mean that Chantilly Lace is a cold white – it’s not; it’s just cooler-looking than White Snow.
+When you compare the two, Chantilly Lace will look a bit cold compared to White Snow, which is warmer.
+Now, this doesn’t mean that Chantilly Lace is a cold white – it’s not; it’s just a bit cooler-looking than White Snow.

 Paint Color Review of Benjamin Moore Chantilly Lace

-White Snow and Snowbound are two different types of colors entirely.
-Sure, they’re similar as they’re both white, but that’s where the similarities STOP faster than me passing a Starbucks.
+White Snow and Snowbound are two entirely different types of colors.
+Sure, they’re similar as they’re both white, but that’s where the similarities stop faster than me passing a Starbucks.

 Compare the Snowbound walls to the white door – this is how NOT WHITE Snowbound is!

 Do you want my personal opinion (I know you do)?
-While Snowbound has its place on a small scale (i.e., a single room), I would never use it on a large scale in my home (as a trim or cabinet color) as it will limit future paint color choices.
+While Snowbound has its place on a small scale (i.e., a single room), or on every finish in a room (walls/cabinets/trims), I wouldn’t use it as a stand-alone trim or cabinet color.

 Paint Color Review of Sherwin Williams Snowbound